-Alternatively you can actually rent a scooter.
+Alternatively, you can actually rent a scooter.

 Are the Philippines a safe country?

-This is a very important question especially in these days where it’s getting harder to visit many countries due to safety reasons.
+This is a very important question especially these days where it’s getting harder to visit many countries due to safety reasons.
 It’s often difficult to give a general answer.
 My standard of safety might be different from yours and a place that might be safe for me, being a Caucasian male, might not be safe for other people.

 So my answer to the question is: it depends.
-It depends where you are and what you do.
+It depends on where you are and what you do.
 The impression I had was that if you are in a city you’ll have to be more careful than if you are in the countryside.
 Always keep an eye on your wallet, backpack, and smartphone but these are common-sense rules that apply to any place in the world.
 I don’t think it would be a good idea to walk alone in the suburbs of Manila, or any other city, late at night though.

 Generally speaking, Filipinos are friendly and easy-going.
 There is only one area in the Philippines that it’s really unsafe: the southern region of Mindanao where, due to Muslims Terrorists, foreigners are advised to avoid some places.
 Apart from that, the Philippines are generally safe.
 Using common-sense is important in the Philippines just like anywhere else.

 Regarding health these are some suggestions (especially if you are in remote places) you should keep in mind if you don’t want to spend too much time in the toilet: